Gman-Superfly/Odd_VS_Even_Zeta_Substructure/FULL_FLUFF/Original_Small_test_repo_historic/EVEN_ODD_ZETA_SUBSEQUENCES_SHORT.md

 ## Even vs Odd Zeta Subsequences: Concise Summary and Fun Explorations

-[techinically this is from the old tests achived in fluff folder however I need it here for my sanity at the moment]

 ### Scope
 Brief, neutral summary of the parity split of \(\sum 1/n^2\) and the FFT-based measurements implemented in `even_odd_zeta_fft.py`.
 Focus: what is computed, how to run, what is output.